Configuring Endpoint Templates

 For information about configuring max-spool-usage size for queues, see Configuring Max Spool Usage Values.

-For details about the default values for this setting, see Maximum Spool Usage.
+For information about the default values for this setting, see Maximum Spool Usage.

 Setting Permissions for Non-Owner Clients